lomdaro/Wolfie-in-Sonic-Adventure-2/README.md

 # Wolfie in Sonic Adventure 2
 Sonic Adventure 2 received recently developed modding tools, allowing for model swaps.
 Here, we swapped Sonic for Stony Brook's iconic mascot, Wolfie the Seawolf!
+## How to Install
+Download the [SA2ModManager](http://info.sonicretro.org/SA2_Mod_Loader), unzip WolfieSonic.zip and place the folder in your Sonic Adventure 2/mods folder.
+This mod is currently in VERY early access and as such is prone to crashes and graphical bugs.
+Be warned!
 ## Inspiration
 I was bouncing ideas with a friend of mine over Discord in order to find a great and funny idea we could pull off.
 My original idea was to do a sprite swap of Sonic with Wolfie, when my friend suggested a model swap of Sonic Adventure 2.
 With that, I got to work.
 ## What it does